Choose a program:

-Physical therapists (PTs) work with patients who have impairments, limitations, disabilities or changes in physical function and health status resulting from injury, disease or other causes.
-Their role includes examination, evaluation, diagnosis, prognosis and interventions toward achieving the highest functional outcomes for each patient/client.
+Physical therapists (PTs) work with patients who have impairments, limitations, disabilities, or changes in physical function and health status resulting from injury, disease or other causes.
+Their role includes examination, evaluation, diagnosis, prognosis and interventions toward achieving the highest functional outcomes for each patient or client.

 PTs provide services within a disablement model, which includes aspects of pathophysiology, impairment, functional limitation and disability.
 They provide services that help restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities.
 They restore, maintain and promote overall health, wellness and fitness.
 Their patients include accident victims and individuals with disabling conditions such as low back pain, arthritis, heart disease, fractures, head injuries and cerebral palsy.

-After examining patients, physical therapists develop treatment plans that describe the treatment strategy, its purpose and anticipated outcome.
+After examining patients, physical therapists develop treatment plans that describe the treatment strategy as well as its purpose and anticipated outcome.
 PT assistants, under the direction and supervision of a physical therapist, may be involved in implementing patient treatment plans.
-Physical therapist aides perform routine support tasks, as directed by the therapist.
+Physical therapist aides perform routine support tasks as directed by the therapist.

 Treatment often includes exercise for patients who have been immobilized and lack flexibility, strength or endurance.
-They encourage patients to use their muscles to further increase flexibility and range of motion before finally advancing to exercises improving strength, balance, coordination and endurance.
+PTs encourage patients to use their muscles to further increase flexibility and range of motion before finally advancing to exercises that improve strength, balance, coordination and endurance.
 Their goal is to improve how an individual functions at work and home.

 Physical therapists often consult and practice with a variety of other professionals, including physicians, dentists, nurses, educators, social workers, occupational therapists, speech-language pathologists and audiologists.

-Employment of physical therapists is expected to grow much faster than the average for all other occupations through 2020, and was identified as an "Excellent Career" in 2006 by US News & World Report.
 The demand for physical therapists should continue to rise as a result of growth in the number of individuals with disabilities or limited function.
 The rapidly growing elderly population is particularly vulnerable to chronic and debilitating conditions that require therapeutic services.
-Also, the baby boom generation is entering the prime age for heart attacks and strokes, increasing the need for cardiac and physical rehabilitation.
+Also, the baby boomer generation is entering the prime age for heart attacks and strokes, increasing the need for cardiac and physical rehabilitation.